 For the modern day luxury business to thrive it is simply a matter of drawing attention to certain elements of the luxury experience and integrating itself with the digital marketplace.
 In short, balancing the traditional with the technological.

 There are a number of factors that you must incorporate into your product in order to truly sell it as luxury.
-Among the most important of these factors are craftsmanship, experience, and personalisation.
+Among the most important of these factors are craftsmanship, experience, and personalization.

 The detail of craftsmanship is what used to separate the luxury products from those that have been mass-produced.
 As fewer and fewer companies are offering the hand-made service, this is no longer the case.
 Those that do offer bespoke products know that this should be the aspect most prominently featured in their marketing, and this very same model should be used by those that don’t offer that hand-made touch.

 Just because a product isn’t specifically tailored to a customer’s specifications doesn’t mean that it isn’t a product of worth.
-Companies offering luxury should emphasise the product’s high level of quality, and rather than telling the story of an experienced craftsman making products to order, tell the story of a unique product from inception to realisation, ending with its destined arrival in the customer’s hands.
+Companies offering luxury should emphasize the product's high level of quality, and rather than telling the story of an experienced craftsman making products to order, tell the story of a unique product from inception to realization, ending with its destined arrival in the customer’s hands.

 Everyone loves a story, and you’ll always be surprised to learn how much someone is willing to pay to be a part of one.
-Which brings us to our next topic: personalisation.
+Which brings us to our next topic: personalization.

 Websites and a strong social media presence are of paramount importance, and both must be of a high quality.
 Your website needs to embody the luxury of your brand but it must never sacrifice function over form.
 After all, it is still a website and must be easy to navigate.
 Luckily, minimalism remains highly effective in the luxury market.

-We understand that maintaining this image of luxury and personalisation can be hard work.
-After all, when you’ve got to regularly create intimate, unique experiences for hundreds of customers, things can get a little time consuming.
+We understand that maintaining this image of luxury and personalization can be hard work.
+After all, when you’ve got to regularly create intimate, unique experiences for hundreds of customers, things can get a little time-consuming.
 This is where embracing the convenience of technological advancement can benefit you.